openstack-archive/cue/doc/source/devguide/devstack.rst

 7. Load desired credentials into the shell::

-   $ source openrc admin admin # For the admin user, admin tenant
+   $ . openrc admin admin # For the admin user, admin tenant
-   $ source openrc admin demo  # For the admin user, demo tenant
+   $ . openrc admin demo  # For the admin user, demo tenant
-   $ source openrc demo demo   # For the demo user, demo tenant
+   $ . openrc demo demo   # For the demo user, demo tenant

 8. Try out the cue client::